nelsonandreproton/FaceRec/README.md

 # Initial training with existing data
 python train_model.py

-# Retrain with feedback corrections
+# Retrain with feedback corrections (command line)
 python retrain_model.py

+# Or use the web interface at http://localhost:5000/retrain
 ```

 ### 4. Database Management